Double Engine (2024 film)

 Double Engine is a 2024 Indian Telugu-language crime thriller film written by Rohit–Sasi and directed by Rohit Penumatsa.
 Vivek Sagar composed the music for the film.
 Siddharth Rapalli is the producer of the film, under Waltair Productions banner.
 The film's primary cast has newcomers.
 The film was theatrically released on 5 January 2024.

 Rohit and Sasi followed a guerrilla method and wrapped up the film in 12 days.

 Plot

 This is the story of Danny and his friends and their hunt for the double headed snake, aka Double Engine.
 Danny drives a share auto in Hyderabad.
 He goes back home to his village for his 21st birthday but the weekend turns out to be a lot more than he expected.

 Production

 The film is set in a rural village, Narayankhed, Telangana; and a few portions of it were shot in Hyderabad city.
 The film was shot with a guerilla cast and crew and was wrapped up in 12 days.
 Rohit & Sasi's longtime collaborator Vivek Sagar returned to compose the music of the film.
+The movie was made under Rs 30 lakhs budget.